A comprehensive resource for safe and responsible laser use

 ST Laserstrike from ST Laserstrike (Brinell Vision, Optimum RX Lens and Sierra Tango)

-There are three different frames, including one that resembles typical aviator sunglasses.
+There are two different frames, including one that resembles typical aviator sunglasses.

 ST Laserstrike has two levels of protection available: